Sa4d/Imdb-data-analysis/README.md

 The explored questions are:

-What are the Top 10 Movies by Rating?
+what year had the most movies releases?

-What is the distribution of average movies ratings?
+What year had the most profits?

-What is the Number of Produced Movies by Genres?
+what is the average of the length of the movies (runtime)?

-What is the maximum production for each genre number in a year?
+finding the correlation between the revenue and budget